cryptocopycats/awesome-cryptokitties-bubble/README.md

 _Arthur Camara_:
 6 months from now: there'll be tons of new genes, fancy cats, new features that enhance the gameplay.
 Managing larger collections will be easy and fun.
 Cats of all prices will be meaningful and we'll find new ways for people to play with their kitties.
 We want to enhance the meaning of ownership and make it even more fun.

   * * *

-**Q: Can you please return the cat names to the breeding screen?**

-_Benny Giang_:
-Cat names was an awesome way to have personality in the marketplace but unfortunately, there were too many people taking advantage and tricking new users.

-> Q: How does having names in the breeding screen trick new users?
-They are your own cats...
->
->> I list my gen 15 cat for sale and name it "RARE gen 0 SANTA mom"
->> and new people not yet understanding how things work buy it.
-That was happening ALOT.

-  * * *